 CGS is very proud to partner with Real Food For Real Kids, a Toronto company dedicated to using whole, natural and organic ingredients.
 RFRK provides our students with tasty, nutritious and well-balanced lunches five days a week.
 We are pleased to announce the addition of the RFRK snack program in our Preschool classroom and After Care program as of September 2015.

 Lunches are delivered to CGS every day and served hot in our lunch room by our RFRK Lunch Club coach.
 The Lunch Club Coach also educates the children about the nutritional value of their food, where it comes from and who grows it.
 Menus are globally inspired to help children develop and expand their palette.

 Registration and administration is simple and easy for parents.
-Click here to learn more about this amazing company and to view sample menus.
+Learn more about this amazing company and view sample menus.